ohager/nanoflux/README.md

         });

 		// Creating the Dispatcher
+		// You may also use the implicit default dispatcher:
+		// var dispatcher = NanoFlux.getDispatcher();
         var dispatcher = NanoFlux.createDispatcher('myDispatcher');

         // The full flux concept foresees a separation of actions and dispatcher